-- Have a plan.
+First, have a plan.
 Take the time to create a home-based business plan and make sure you know all the pros and cons, opportunities and threats of the business idea you are contemplating.

-- Beware of scams.
+Second, beware of scams.
 Not every home-based business opportunity is legitimate.
 You will want to check out the opportunity and follow a few simple steps to make sure that it is real and not just a scam, delivers what it promises, and is credible.

-- Create a home for your home-based business.
+Finally, create a home for your home-based business.
 It is important to keep your business items and records in a place that is as safe from the world of children as possible.
 Make sure that your home is ready for the demands of a business opportunity.